 - Owls, of course, are the emblem of Athena, Greek goddess of wisdom.
 They were also apparently very common in Athens; in several languages, "Carry owls to Athens" means doing something pointless.
-Though the last part may be referring to Athenian coins stamped with an owl motif (Athena being, of course, the city's patron goddess, and the commonness of owls in Athens being the likely source of the association) rather than actual birds.
+Though the last part may be referring to Athenian coins stamped with an owl motif — Athena being, as its name implies, Athens' patron goddess — rather than actual birds.

 - Inverted in Finnish mythology, in which owls were seen as stupid animals.
 While the imported image of owls as a symbol of wisdom is now the more popular one, the Finnish word "pöllö" is still used to describe stupid people.